 The Government's work programme for taking action on New Zealand’s waste through a circular economy approach.

 The work programme focuses on the following initiatives

 - Expanding the waste disposal levy (landfill levy) to more of New Zealand’s landfills and improving our data on waste.
 We asked for submissions from the public on our proposals for a more effective levy.
-Find out more and have your say.
+Find out more.

 - Analysing where investment in innovation and resource recovery infrastructure is most needed to support New Zealand’s transition to a circular economy approach.